pcapriotti/pledger/README.md

 ## Tags

 Entries, transactions and accounts can have tags attached to them.
 A tag is an arbitrary key-value pair.
-Some tags are reversed, and have a special meaning to pledger, like the 'date' tag for an entry, which changes its date.
+Some tags are reserved, and have a special meaning to pledger, like the 'date' tag for an entry, which changes its date.

 Tags for entries and transactions can be specified in the input file, but account tags can only be set in python code at the moment.